briantruong777/briantruong777.github.io/software/_drafts/my-arch-linux-setup.md

 ### Disk Encryption

-We will be using [dm-crypt] to encrypt the entire root directory partition.
-The main reason to do this is to prevent someone from accessing your data if your hard drive is stolen.
-However, you will need to type in the encryption password every time you boot the system.
-For convenience, I usually make the encryption password the same as my login password which is secure enough for me (note that by default nothing will keep the passwords in sync).
-You can also make the system auto-login after booting it so you only have to type in the password once.
+Though I don't always do this, this guide will use [dm-crypt] to encrypt the entire root directory partition.
+This does cause some pain (e.g. must use [GRUB] if also encrypting `/boot`, requires password on boot, harder to configure), but it's really the only way to ensure all your data is safe if your hard drive is stolen or directly accessed.
+Otherwise, if you only encrypt your `/home` partition, it's very easy for personal data to get leaked in logs/caches or you may accidentally put personal data in an unencrypted partition.

 Now the complicated part.
 Basically, you want to follow [these instructions](https://wiki.archlinux.org/title/Dm-crypt/Encrypting_an_entire_system#Encrypted_boot_partition_(GRUB)) when you encrypt the root partition to ensure [GRUB] can decrypt it.
 However,